alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 It operates like `Maybe<T>` (or `Option<T>`), but the failure case carries a specific error reason rather than `None`.

 This changes error handling from implicit control flow into an explicit return value.
 This allows errors to flow linearly, avoiding implicit `throw`s[^checked-exceptions] and verbose defensive checking, and also makes it clear if a method/function will fail.
+This shared pattern means you can use the same mental model—**chaining operations**—to solve completely different problems (collections, missing data, and now, error handling).

 #### The Problem: Explicitness vs. Readability

 In everyday C#, you tend to end up in one of two styles: rely on **Implicit Control Flow** (exceptions) or write **Verbose Validation** (guard clauses).

 **Option A: Implicit Control Flow (Exceptions)**
-This code is concise, but the method signature doesn't tell you what can go wrong. `DeactivateUser` returns `void`, yet it can throw parsing exceptions (`ArgumentNullException` / `FormatException` / `OverflowException`), and later failures may show up as runtime exceptions (e.g., `NullReferenceException` if `user` is null) or more specific exceptions (e.g., `InvalidOperationException` for a violated business rule).
+This code is concise, but the method signature doesn't tell you what can go wrong.[^checked-exceptions] `DeactivateUser` returns `void`, yet it can throw parsing exceptions (`ArgumentNullException` / `FormatException` / `OverflowException`), and later failures may show up as runtime exceptions (e.g., `NullReferenceException` if `user` is null) or more specific exceptions (e.g., `InvalidOperationException` for a violated business rule).

 ```csharp
 // The implicit "User" entity used in the examples below